wp-plugins/limelight-networks/readme.txt

 Standard plugin installation procedure:

-1. Upload the plugin directory `limelight_networks` to the `/wp-content/plugins/` directory.
+1. Upload the plugin directory `limelight-networks` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Configure the plugin in the Limelight Networks settings page (add your organization id, choose default options)
 4. Insert videos or channels using the Limelight Networks shortcode (`[limelight FLASHVARS WIDTH HEIGHT]`) or the Limelight Networks button added to the editor.

 == Frequently Asked Questions ==

+= Do I need a Delve Networks / Limelight Networks Account? =

+Yes.

 = Where can I find my 'organization ID'? =